-A major drawback of this system is the Ecodan heat pump which needs to be installed in the garden.
-It is a large grey box about 100cm x 70cm x 40cm, and it contains a large fan so it is not silent!
+A drawback of this system is the Ecodan heat pump cabinet which needs to be installed in the garden.
+It is a large grey box about 100cm x 70cm x 40cm, and it contains a large fan which despite the optimistic claims of Mitsubishi, is simply not silent!

 Common faults with the BoilerMate A-Class Ecodan system: